-Close and regular co-operation with parents will be a priority for the children who have special needs.
-Discussions are arranged with any professionals already involved with the child.
-Careful records will be made of strengths, problems, areas for development and progress.
-Support Plans will be made and shared with parents, children and any staff who may work with the child.
+Close and regular co-operation with parents and carers, led by our Special Needs Coordinator (SENCo) will be a priority for the children who have special needs.
+Discussions will be arranged with any professionals already involved with the child.
+Careful records will be made of strengths, barriers to learning, areas for development and progress.
+Support Plans will be made and shared with parents and carers, children and any staff who may work with the child.